I was in Kotor, Montenegro, a small coastal town, for all of 36 hours. As much as I’d like, I won’t be giving you an in-depth Kotor travel guide.

 Kotor lived up to its foodie reputation – three out of three, in my opinion.

-My single recommendation: Bonoba Akoustik, about 5 minutes out of the old town, towards the right, at the start of Dobrota, the section of Kotor that follows the shoreline.
-Some of the best Kotor restaurants are apparently inside the old town… I just can’t recommend any because I stuck to Akoustik.
+My single recommendation: Konoba Akustik, about 5 minutes out of the old town, towards the right, at the start of Dobrota, the section of Kotor that follows the shoreline.
+Some of the best Kotor restaurants are apparently inside the old town… I just can’t recommend any because I stuck to Akustik.

 Speaking of Dobrota…